texttochange/vusion-documentation/en/api/general_design.rst

 EACH request headers MUST contain:

 #.
 The Basic Authentication header with Authorization
 #.
-Usual AJAX identification with X-Requested-With
+Usual AJAX identification with X-Requested-With (optional if using *.json* after the action)
 #.
 The format of the post body with Content-Type

 Here is an example: